In-N-Out Burger: Expansion

 In January 2015, In-N-Out opened its 300th restaurant, which was located in Anaheim, California.
-At the time of the opening, the company had generated $558 million in annual sales and employed nearly 18,000 in California, Nevada, Utah, Texas and Arizona.
+At the time of the opening, the company had generated $558 million in annual sales and employed nearly 18,000 in California, Nevada, Utah, Texas, and Arizona.
 The company opened its first location in Oregon on September 9, 2015 (the same day as Harry Snyder's birthday) in Medford.
-It is supplied from the Lathrop, California distribution center that was completed in 2006.
+It is supplied from the Lathrop, California, distribution center completed in 2006.
 President Lynsi Snyder stated during the opening that they will continue to open new spots.
 A second Oregon location was under construction in Grants Pass during September 2017.
 On August 21, 2018, In-N-Out announced plans to open a location in the Willamette Valley in Keizer.
-This would be the company's northernmost location.
+This was the company's northernmost location.

 On November 30, 2017, the company announced plans to build a production facility and distribution center in Colorado Springs, ahead of an expansion into Colorado, which is scheduled to be completed in 2021.
 The first Colorado locations opened in Colorado Springs and Aurora on November 20, 2020.
-On December 17, 2020, the two Colorado locations had been deemed outbreak sites as 80 employees had tested positive for COVID-19.

-In 2018, In-N-Out donated $25,000 to the California Republican Party.
-In 2021, the company donated $40,000 to the California Republican Party.
-In-N-Out CEO Mark Taylor, and his wife, Traci, have donated to Donald Trump's presidential campaigns.

-In-N-Out received approval for a new distribution center to open in Chino, California in 2020, taking some of the load off of the long standing Baldwin Park distribution center.
+In-N-Out received approval for a new distribution center to open in Chino, California, in 2020, taking some of the load off the long-standing Baldwin Park distribution center.
 The center opened later that year.

-On November 24, 2020, In-N-Out softly announced that they were in the early stages of opening a store in Idaho.
-As of now, no new information has been released on when it will open its first store, or where in Boise, the city they hinted, they will first serve.
+On November 24, 2020, In-N-Out signaled that it was in the early stages of opening a store in Idaho.
+The first store in the state opened in Meridian in December 2023.
+In-N-Out later expressed interest in opening additional stores in Boise and Nampa, as well as a second location in Meridian.
+The company pursued various locations around Portland, Oregon, which were rejected or stalled due to development issues; a location in Ridgefield, Washington, the first in Washington state, was announced in 2024.
+The location in Ridgefield, Washington opened on August 20, 2025, becoming the first in the state.

 On January 10, 2023, Tennessee governor Bill Lee and In-N-Out president Lynsi Snyder announced that a new hub would be built in Franklin, Tennessee, to open by 2026, and restaurants in the Southeast, beginning in the Nashville area.
 It is the company's first eastern hub and will involve a $125.5 million investment.
+In-N-Out is planning to expand to New Mexico by 2027, with locations in Albuquerque.
+After expanding to New Mexico, In-N-Out will have a presence in every state in the Southwest.